 Our members and users tend to define themselves as culturally Deaf with a first or preferred language of BSL, accordingly we will use the capital 'D' to refer to Deaf adults.
-Because many children grow up without access to other Deaf people, we will use the lowercase 'd' to refer to deaf children.
+Because many deaf children grow up without access to adult Deaf people thus missing out on learning BSL and about Deaf culture and norms, we will use the lowercase 'd' to refer to deaf children.